Russel88/MicEco/README.md

 Make pretty heatmap directly from a phyloseq object.
 Built-in agglomoration, filtering, ordering, scaling, transformation, and annotation.

+#### rcurve

+Rarefaction curve (theoretical and fast) from a phyloseq object.
+Output ready for plotting in ggplot2

+## Miscellaneous functions
 #### adonis_OmegaSq

 Calculate the unbiased effect size estimation (partial) omega-squared for adonis (PERMANOVA) models